 Admission to the Ph.D. is granted by the graduate faculty of the Department after the student has served a probationary period as a graduate student (see “Satisfactory Progress” below.)
 For students who transfer into the program with an M.A. degree from elsewhere, the vote is taken during the second semester of course work at the University of Texas.
 Students who are completing their first two years of graduate coursework in French Linguistics here and who wish to continue toward the Ph.D. will demonstrate their competency to continue toward the Ph.D. through coursework and through research.
 Students must submit a request to be considered for admission to a doctoral program in writing to the Chairman of the Graduate Studies Committee.
 In evaluating such requests, the Committee will take into account the student's progress, defined in part by classroom performance, term papers, examinations, and one 10-12 page scholarly paper from a completed course, either in French or in English (revised, if necessary).
 The Committee will also take into consideration input from faculty members in the student’s area as well as input provided by the student’s own performance report.
 The applicant must submit the paper to a vetting committee appointed by the Graduate Studies Committee Chair in consultation with the Graduate Adviser, at least one month before papers are due for consideration by the entire GSC.

 Students are expected to take courses that provide a thorough understanding of both the theory and the practice of their subject.
-Course work for the Ph.D. normally consists of 60 semester credit hours of graduate content courses.
-Students who transfer with an M.A. in French from another institution should expect to take 30-36 semester hours beyond the M.A. level.
+Coursework for the Ph.D. normally consists of 60 semester credit hours of graduate content courses.
+Students who transfer with an M.A. in French from another institution should expect to take a minimum of 30-36 semester hours beyond the M.A. level.

 The precise nature of the courses will vary with the needs of the individual student, and must be approved in consultation with the Graduate Adviser.